 Strawberry Whipped Coconut Cream

-- 1 can (13.5 ounce) unsweetened canned coconut milk or cream - recommendations in the Blog Post
+- 1 can (13.5 ounce) unsweetened canned coconut milk or cream, full fat - recommendations in the Blog Post

 - 1 tablespoon pure maple syrup - or any sweetener

 - 1/4 cup strawberry puree - see Notes

 - Using a blender or a food processor with the blade attachment, blend 1 cup of fresh or frozen strawberries until smooth.
 Place in the refrigerator until ready to use.

 - Refrigerate the unopened can of coconut milk overnight.